AckerlyXu/heima/articles/app-service-web/web-sites-php-configure.md

 ### Configure via ini settings
 1. Add a `ext` directory to the `d:\home\site` directory.
-2. Put `.dll` extension files in the `ext` directory (for example, `php_mongo.dll` and `php_xdebug.dll`).
-Make sure that the extensions are compatible with default version of PHP (which is, as of this writing, PHP 5.4) and are VC9 and non-thread-safe (nts) compatible.
+2. Put `.dll` extension files in the `ext` directory (for example, `php_xdebug.dll`).
+Make sure that the extensions are compatible with default version of PHP and are VC9 and non-thread-safe (nts) compatible.
 3. Add an App Setting to your Web App with the key `PHP_INI_SCAN_DIR` and value `d:\home\site\ini`
 4. Create an `ini` file in `d:\home\site\ini` called `extensions.ini`.
 5. Add configuration settings to the `extensions.ini` file using the same syntax you would use in a php.ini file.
 For example, if you wanted to enable the MongoDB and XDebug extensions, your `extensions.ini` file would contain this text: